//

 The instructions that are here will create the block like the one I have on my Moodle sites.

-To build this one, you go to the “Add a Block” section on your Moodle course.
+With the filter off, you can now get adding.
+Go to the “Add a Block” section on your Moodle course.
 By default this is in the bottom right hand corner of your page.
 From the “Add…” drop down menu, select “HTML”.
-You new block will appear in the right hand of the screen and look like this:
+Your new block will appear in the right hand of the screen and look like this:

 Click on the edit button (the little document with the pencil) to open the dialogue box.
 You can give your block a title, then in the content section you need to find the HTML button and click it to open the HTML source editor.